 It was a wonderful moment.
-Surrendering that cursed sense of “independence” which is actually just a fearful isolation.
+Surrendering that cursed sense of “independence” which is actually just fearful isolation.
 Nothing changed by my doing that sweet little ceremony in front of the monastery’s genial abbot, Lama Yeshe.
 I didn’t become a robot, I didn’t lose a jot of personality or independence.
 I simply said “yes” to something for once in my life.
-I admitted that I wanted to subscribe to something wholeheartedly.
+Admitted that I wanted to subscribe to something wholeheartedly.
 Even if I didn’t understand every aspect of Buddhism, I acknowledged that the general direction these people were taking was a good one.
 I did want to become more compassionate, more connected, more content.
 Why shouldn’t I subscribe?

-That evening, on a very snowy New Years Eve, after we’d lit 10,000 thousand butterlamps for world peace, and I’d been congratulated by all and sundry for taking Refuge, I snuck off into the candy-coloured Temple for a late-night sit – my favorite time to be there.
+That evening, on a very snowy New Years Eve, after we’d lit 10,000 thousand butter lamps for world peace, and I’d been congratulated by all and sundry for taking Refuge, I snuck off into the candy-coloured Temple for a late-night sit – my favourite time to be there.
 The Hall is mostly dark except for the deep red wall covered with hundreds of alcoves containing golden Buddha figures, each one lit up and surrounding one huge luminous one in the centre.
 Sitting there in a deep, smiling concentrated peacefulness, I understood that being part of a Team is the natural order of things.

 It didn’t matter I wasn’t enlightened.
 It mattered I was pointing the right way